 Lenovo is one of the most credible brands on the market that became extremely popular for its value for money computers.

 Accordingly, they designed Ideapad 3, a great laptop for those who want to use a portable, slim device for Autocad and 3d modeling or drafting design in general.
+It’s also ideal for most drawing softwares as well, such as Krita or Sketchbook.

 The fact that this is one of the most affordable laptops on the list, doesn’t mean that Lenovo compromised performance-wise.
 In fact, the Ideapad includes a Quad-Core AMD Ryzen 5 CPU, which outshines some i7 intel processors.
 Especially for 3D modeling, the Ryzen CPUs prove to be better than their Intel equivalents in most cases.